More plant pics soon, I promise.

 After the Lincoln Middle School Plant Massacre, I told myself that I was just totally challenged at all things plant related.
 I watched my mother attempt and fail many times at growing anything in the Missouri red clay soil surrounding our house.
 Sometimes a random cluster of neglected marigolds survived in the front yard but that was about it.
 I never really attempted house plants or a garden until I was about 25.
 It was grown over by weeds but we still harvested some delicious radishes and cucumbers.

 The first apartment I lived in with James in downtown Portland had the coolest balcony for plants, it was actually the most ornate thing on the whole buildings exterior.
 When I moved in the box was full of planters and containers of dirt and things did eventually grow but he had NO IDEA what any of it was.
-Many of the containers had no drainage and the Pacific Northwest region receives a ton of rain in the spring and winter so the balcony would become and pool and many planters were overgrown with moss.
+Many of the containers had no drainage and the Pacific Northwest region receives a ton of rain in the spring and winter so the balcony would become and pool and many planters were overgrown with moss and sometimes smell like sewage.
 It took SO much work to organize and remove old soil.
 I learned in that apartment that succulents and the ornamentals I was purchasing don’t love rain and direct sunlight, that growing and transplanting seedlings is hard.
 A lonely jade plant and a bunch of cacti (photo below) made the move with us into our new house.

 Sadly only a few cuttings of the original jade and three cacti are still with us, a little over two years later.